Get in the News Habit

-Using the transparency of the straight news article, highlight how the article answers the Six Journalistic Questions: Who?
+Display the straight news article for the class to see, highlight how the article answers the Six Journalistic Questions: Who?
 What?
 Where?
 When?
 Why? and How?

-Teach grammar in context to improve student writing and use the newspaper as a model.
+Teach grammar in context to improve student writing and use the article you chose as a model.
 Have students locate the action verbs used in the article and use these as a basis for a mini-lesson on grammar for the journalistic style.

-Other great mini-lessons to teach from newspaper articles include active voice, sentence patterns for newspaper writing, or paragraph structure.
-Extend the grammar lessons with newspaper articles as needed.
+Other great mini-lessons to teach from news articles include active voice, sentence patterns for newspaper writing, or paragraph structure.
+Extend the grammar lessons with news articles as needed.
 Students can highlight specific parts of speech for grammar practice each day.

 Explain that journalists write with only the facts and attempt to write free of bias.
-Look for bias in the news article, and then compare it with the transparency of the letter to the editor (or op-ed piece).
+Look for bias in the news article, and then compare it with the letter to the editor (or op-ed piece).

 Model how to write a summary of a news article, including the main idea and important details.
 Emphasize the importance of students using their own words when writing a summary.

 Assign students to choose an article and write the summary.
 Use the Newspaper Log Form (PDF) if desired.
 Over the course of a week, the teacher can assign a different section each day so that students become familiar with all sections of the paper.
 Allow student choice of article and section from time to time to honor their interests.
 The overall goal is to encourage a lifelong reading habit.